Single-arm Hang Snatch

 Follow these step-by-step instructions to perform Single-arm Hang Snatch with proper form and technique.

-Stand with your feet shoulder-width apart, holding a dumbbell or kettlebell in one hand at your side.
+Stand with your feet hip-width apart, holding a dumbbell in one hand with an overhand grip, letting it hang in front of your thighs.

 Secondary Muscles